NeuroRelational Summit 2026

 KEYNOTE: Rewiring Workplace Relationships: Practical Emotional Intelligence for teams

-Jules Wilhelm is the CEO and Founder of Jules Wilhelm Inc. and EQ-niversity™, bringing 25 years of experience as a licensed therapist and the past decade of translating clinical psychology into practical leadership strategy.
+Jules Wilhelm, MA, is the CEO and Founder of Jules Wilhelm Inc. and EQ-niversity™, bringing 25 years of experience as a licensed therapist and 10 years of translating clinical psychology into practical leadership strategy.
 She is the creator of the Impact program and Next Level Leadership™ trainings.

 Sunday, September 20